UPDATED 24 FEBRUARY 2014 (pease note that some of the pages listed to the left are in the process of being updated)

 Waytown Farm, Inwardleigh (appeal dismissed)

-West Catkill Farm, Rose Ash (appeal decision awaited)
+West Catkill Farm, Rose Ash (permitted at appeal)

 Parsonage Farm, Bishops Nympton (operational)